 Utility costs, particularly electricity, represent a significant and often underestimated operating expense in Dili.

-• Grid Electricity: The local power grid is known for being both expensive and unreliable.
+Grid Electricity: The local power grid is known for being both expensive and unreliable.
 Electricity costs can range from $0.25 to $0.35 per kWh.
-Frequent power outages can halt production, damage sensitive equipment, and disrupt the entire manufacturing process.
+Frequent power outages can halt production, damage sensitive equipment, and disrupt the manufacturing process.

-• Backup Power Generation: A diesel generator isn’t an optionโ€”it’s a necessity.
+Backup Power Generation: A diesel generator isn’t an option—it’s a necessity.
 For a 20-50 MW production line, this generator must be capable of powering the entire facility for extended periods.
-The cost of diesel fuel, generator maintenance, and spare parts must be a dedicated line item in the monthly budget.
-In many cases, the generator will become the primary power source, with the grid serving as a backup.
+The cost of diesel fuel, generator maintenance, and spare parts requires a dedicated line item in the monthly budget.
+In many cases, the generator becomes the primary power source, with the grid serving as a backup.

-• Water Supply: Water is more reliable but still a notable cost, at approximately $1.50 per cubic meter.
+Water Supply: Water is more reliable but still a notable cost, at approximately $1.50 per cubic meter.
 The manufacturing process requires clean water, particularly for washing glass panels before lamination.

 A key long-term strategy is to allocate a portion of the factory’s output to an on-site solar power plant, reducing reliance on the grid and diesel over time.